Code-Institute-Submissions/lights-camera-quiz-time/README.md

 #### Unsolved Bugs
 - A warning appears on the CSS validator regarding the import file not being checked but there are no errors.
+- The favicon appears when hosted through the port on Gitpod but is not appearing when deployed through Github.
 - I noticed when I click outside a button and not directly on a button on the home screen it takes me to the end screen.
-I initally thought it might be a bug due to using the fetch method inside a function however I've noticed it's because I have targetted the div holding the buttons to add the listener for clicks.
+I initally thought it might be a bug due to using the fetch method inside a function however I've noticed it's because I have targetted the div holding the buttons to add the listener for clicks instead of the buttons directly.
 ![Unsolved bug](assets/images/unsolved-bug.png)
 If I access the buttons by tag name instead it will also access the button on the end screen that executes the saveHighScore function when clicked.
 I have left the code how it is for the time being as I would be concerned about introducing errors or bugs at this stage.